eglische/theOPENhandy/README.md

 - Boots without cloud checks or external services
 - Fully self-contained — no external dependencies once flashed

 ## Installation
-Install instructions for Flashing can be found in the /Documentation folder
+Install instructions for Flashing can be found in ./Documentation/install.md
----

 ## Setup Mode